Sleepw4lker/NDESmanualInstallation/README.md

 Add-WindowsFeature ADCS-Device-Enrollment -IncludeManagementTools
 ```

-This will ensure the required binary files are present under C:\Windows\System32\certsrv\mscep-
+This will ensure the required binary files are present under C:\Windows\System32\certsrv\mscep.

 ### Replace this file with the one from the Repo

 C:\Windows\System32\inetsrv\Config\applicationHost.config
+The Original Version is included as applicationHost.config.original so that you can compare them if desired.

 ### Import Registry